dnschneid/crouton/README.md

 Ubuntu, and Probably Other Distros Eventually Chroot Environment" doesn't acronymize as well (crodupodece is admittedly pretty fun to say, though).

+## But first...

+:warning: **Steps to install crouton have changed!**  :warning:

+Due to improved security within Chromium OS ([yay!](https://chromium.googlesource.com/chromiumos/docs/+/master/security/noexec_shell_scripts.md)), the steps needed to launch the crouton installer, and the steps to run crouton from SD cards have to change a little.

+Please read the relevant sections of this README carefully, and reach out to your favorite weblogger/tutorialer/videotuber to update their guides if they're behind the times.
+If you're successful, brag about your accomplishments in [the issue tracker](https://github.com/dnschneid/crouton/issues/4026) and earn the personal gratitude of the crouton authors\*!

+<sup>\* limit one (1) gratitude per commenter</sup>

+*WHOA*

+Ok, back to business.

 ## "crouton"...an acronym?